matthewolckers/lis-tax-transfer/docs/index.md

 permalink: /
 ---

-# Data on Reducing Inequality
+# Data on REDucing INEQuality
 {: .fs-9 }

 Our data on redistribution includes tax, transfer and inequality measures for 22 countries over the 1999-2016 period.
-We used household surveys harmonized by the Luxembourg Income Study (LIS) and <mark style="background-color: #FFFF98">imputed missing tax data</mark>.
-This data can be used to compare the reduction in inequality due to taxes and transfers across countries and time.
-The also data includes:
+We used household surveys harmonized by the Luxembourg Income Study (LIS) and we imputed missing tax data. <mark style="background-color: #FFFF98">You may use the data to compare the reduction in inequality due to taxes and transfers across countries and time.</mark> The data also includes:
 {: .fs-5 .fw-300 }
 - Gini indices of inequality, both before and after taxes and transfers,
 - average tax and transfer rates,